Deploy from a Blueprint

 Connect to a Git repository

-After Atlas connects to your provider’s account, the connect page tab will close and the Connect
+After the Headless Platform connects to your chosen provider’s account, the connection page will close, the Connect +

 Create a Repository

-Now that your chosen repository provider is connected, it’s time to create a repository where your Blueprint code is going to be stored.
+Now that your desired repository provider is connected & selected, it’s time to create a repository where your Blueprint code is going to be stored.

 Select your repository provider’s account (or ‘namespace’, if BitBucket)